 Why Does Edible THC Last Longer Than Inhaled THC?

-The effects you feel from edible THC last longer because it takes the THC that much longer to get into your bloodstream.
+The effects you feel from edibles last longer because it takes the THC that much longer to get into your bloodstream than it does when you inhale it.
 It must first be broken down by your liver into 11-OH-THC and enter your bloodstream.
 This slow onset of effects (and higher intoxication level) will ultimately make for a smoother transition into intoxication, but turns into a much longer “high.”

 Edible THC has many benefits, though some depend on your situation.

-- Edible THC is a much better option for people with respiratory and cardiovascular conditions.
-Even if you don’t fall into this category, edible THC is a great way to avoid the hassle of smoking cannabis.
+- Edibles are a much better option for people with respiratory and cardiovascular conditions.
+Even if you don’t fall into this category, it’s a great way to avoid the hassle of smoking cannabis.

-- With each passing year, THC (and cannabinoids in general) are being infused into more and more products.
-With a bit of searching, you can find hemp-derived edible THC infused into candy products, baked goods, seltzers, coffee, and much more.
+- With each passing year, companies are infusing THC (and cannabinoids) into more and more products.
+With a bit of searching, you can find hemp-derived THC infused into candy products, baked goods, seltzers, coffee, and much more.

 - If you’re more of a do-it-yourself person, it’s quite easy to make edibles at home.
 You just need a few tools and some cannabis.

-- The effects of edible THC last much longer than other methods.
+- The effects of edibles last much longer than other methods.
 This can be a great benefit for folks who suffer from chronic pains or need constant dosing.

-- As opposed to inhalation, edible THC is much more discreet.
+- As opposed to inhalation, edibles are more discreet.
 Everyone will notice if you start smoking cannabis in a public space, but no one will care if you eat a gummy.

 - Edible THC has a much more gradual come up than inhalation.
 If you aren’t a fan of the immediate intoxication you get from smoking, look into edible THC.

-- Edible THC isn’t a very time-efficient way of consuming THC.
-Depending on a few factors like metabolism, the last time you ate, and the dose, it can take up to two hours to feel any effect.
+- Edibles aren’t a time-efficient way of consuming THC.
+Depending on your metabolism, the last time you ate, and the dose, it can take up to two hours to feel any effect.

 - This con can cause some to “dose-stack” meaning that before the first dose has kicked in, one takes another and overindulges.
 Stacking doses can increase an individual’s likelihood of experiencing some unwanted side effects.